MAlexJ/microservice-app/README.md

 - gradle 8.3 +
 - Spring boot 3

+### Project structure
+Discovery service - implements the definition of API services in microservices environment

 ### minimal settings to start project
 1. Create .env file in root of the project
 2. Add env variables to it